 New Student Placement Exam

-If you are a new student entering as a PhD student and have mastered the material in STAT 512 and 513, you may take the New PhD Student Placement Exam in September.
+If you are a new PhD student and have mastered the material in STAT 512 and 513, you may take the New PhD Student Placement Exam in the week before autumn quarter begins.
 A strong performance on the placement exam will allow you to waive STAT 512 and 513 and the First Year Theory Exam.
-Students who choose this path would then proceed with second-year theory coursework (STAT 581, 582, 583).
+New PhD students who choose this path would then proceed with second-year theory coursework (STAT 581, 582, 583).

 First Year Theory Exam

 The First Year Theory Exam covers the basic elements of statistical inference as taught in STAT 512 and 513.
 This exam is usually held the first Tuesday after Spring quarter ends.
 The exam typically offers six questions.
-You choose to be graded on five of the six questions.
+Students choose to be graded on five of the six questions.
 If you are an MS student, you must pass this exam at least at the MS level.
-MS Students passing at the PhD level are eligible to apply to the PhD program.
+MS Students passing at the PhD level are eligible to apply to the PhD program, but not guaranteed entry.
 PhD students who take STAT 512 and 513 must take this exam, but are not required to pass at any level (the exam is advisory).

 PhD Theory Exam

-The PhD Theory Exam is given in late August.
+The PhD Theory Exam is given to PhD students in late August.
 This comprehensive exam covers theory material learned in both the first and second years of the program.
-The exam usually offers seven questions of which the student test taker chooses five to complete.
+The exam usually offers seven questions of which the test taker chooses five to complete.

 PhD Applied Exam